 First, always make sure to fulfill your promises to your client.
 That’s the base of everything.
 But what can you promise?

 You can promise a certain amount of shots you will deliver.
 For example, 30-40 photos per hour.
-Though in my opinion, this depends on the type of occasion and how the schedule is set up.
+However, in my opinion, this depends on the type of occasion and how the schedule is set up.

 Don’t give your client all the photos.
 They want the good ones.
 It is your job to select and edit the right photos for the clients.
 They don’t want to see the bad ones.